influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/view-functions/aggregates.md

 ### COUNT()

-Returns the number of non-null [field values](/enterprise_influxdb/v1.9/concepts/glossary/#field-value).
+Returns the number of non-null [field values](/influxdb/v2.1/reference/glossary/#field-value).
+Supports all field value [data types](/influxdb/v2.1/reference/glossary/#data-type).

+Use COUNT() to find the following:
+- Number of values for a specified field (plus add’l InfluxQL functions)
+- Number of field values in a specified measurement
+- Number of field values that match a regex
+- Number of field values that match a regex

 #### Syntax